-The founder and Clinical Director of Snowdrop is Andrew Brereton.
+The founder of Snowdrop is Andrew Brereton.
 The background of Snowdrop begins with Andrew's son Daniel who was born in 1987 with what were described as 'catastrophic brain injuries.'
 These injuries resulted in profound cerebral palsy.
 You can read about Daniel's story here.
 Through Daniel, Andrew became fascinated with neuroscience and child development, studying at various universities.

 After many years of study, Andrew gained a host of qualifications and decided it was time to begin work in trying to help other children.
 His qualifications are as follows: